 Create Constituent Profiles

-You already segmented your list of constituents per the advice in the last section, so now you should do something more with them.
+You’ve already segmented your list of constituents per the advice earlier in this guide, so now you should do something more with them.

 The profile should include such information as:

 - The constituent’s contact information, such as their full name, phone number, email address, work address, home address, and social media handles

 - Their level of online engagement